Final Events: Narrative

-According to the text, in the 1953, contactee George Adamski and writer Desmond Leslie publish Flying Saucers Have Landed which relays that our "space brothers" are concerned about nuclear bomb tests, while 1954, Adamski's asssociate George Hunt Williamson details alleged short-wave radio communications with friendly saucer pilot named "Affa".
+According to the text, in the 1953, contactee George Adamski and writer Desmond Leslie publish Flying Saucers Have Landed which relays that our "space brothers" are concerned about nuclear bomb tests, while 1954, Adamski's associate George Hunt Williamson details alleged short-wave radio communications with friendly saucer pilot named "Affa".
 After it is revealed that Leslie is an occultist and Williamson used an ouija board, the team concludes that the contactee movement is occult, not extraterrestrial, in nature.

 According to the text, in 1954, housewife Frances Swan begins receiving messages via automatic writing from "Affa", who was mentioned in Williamson's ouija board session.
 Instructed by "Affa" to contact the Navy, she reaches out to her next door neighbor, Admiral Herbert Knowles, requesting his assistance in sending a message to the Secretary of Defense.
 The Collins Elite interpret these events as satanic campaign to attempting to influence US policymakers, concluding that Swan was specifically "chosen by demonic forces who carefully anticipated she would contact [Admiral] Knowles".
 On July 9, 1959, members of the Collins Elite are further disturbed to learn that a member of Naval Intelligence has used Swan's automatic writing techniques to successfully summon a flying saucer.

 Reception

 Christian scholar and minister Michael S. Heiser reviewed the book, noting its lack of credibility and dismissing its "Cartoonish Demonology".
 Heiser concludes by arguing: "the Collins Elite, if it is real and if it is made up of Christians, could simply be a bunch of witless dupes".
 Gulyas likened Final Events to the 1997 UFO writings of evangelical pastor Bob Larson and his concept of spiritual warfare.

 By 2021, it was reported that elements within UFOlogy believed an "organized cabal in the Pentagon actively suppressed UFO work because it feared UFOs were demons and that researching them might provoke Satan."
-UFO disclosure advocate Luis Elizondo has claimed that a faction of US government insiders called the "Collins Elite" opposed research into UFOs on the grounds that they were demonic -- a claim that first appeared in Final Events.
+UFO disclosure advocate Luis Elizondo has claimed that a faction of US government insiders called the "Collins Elite" opposed research into UFOs on the grounds that they were demonic—a claim that first appeared in Final Events.

 Skeptical author Jason Colavito writes: "Elizondo depicts the Pentagon as a department riven top to bottom with unstable people who believe they are spiritual warriors holding back the tide of a literal demon invasion.
 It’s all very confusing if you aren’t part of the insular UFO community for whom the Collins Elite and the Invisible College are as familiar as SEAL Team Six."